Aliases for NUP98 Gene

 GeneCards Summary for NUP98 Gene

-NUP98 (Nucleoporin 98kDa) is a Protein Coding gene.
-Diseases associated with NUP98 include acute myelomonocytic leukemia and beckwith-wiedemann syndrome.
-Among its related pathways are Disease and Cell Cycle, Mitotic.
-GO annotations related to this gene include transporter activity and structural constituent of nuclear pore.
+NUP98 (Nucleoporin 98 And 96 Precursor) is a Protein Coding gene.
+Diseases associated with NUP98 include Childhood Acute Myeloid Leukemia and Myeloid Leukemia.
+Among its related pathways are Transport of the SLBP independent Mature mRNA and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include transporter activity and structural constituent of nuclear pore.

 Plays a role in the nuclear pore complex (NPC) assembly and/or maintenance.
-Nup98 and Nup96 are involved in the bidirectional transport across the NPC.
+NUP98 and NUP96 are involved in the bidirectional transport across the NPC.
 May anchor NUP153 and TPR to the NPC.
+In cooperation with DHX9, plays a role in transcription and alternative splicing activation of a subset of genes (PubMed:28221134).
+Involved in the localization of DHX9 in discrete intranuclear foci (GLFG-body) (PubMed:28221134).